brillout/awesome-react-components/README.md

 _Render an element at an arbitrary DOM node_

 - [react-gateway](https://github.com/cloudflare/react-gateway) - Render React DOM into a new context (aka "Portal").
 - [react-layer-stack](https://github.com/fckt/react-layer-stack) - Simple but ubiquitously powerful and agnostic layering system for React.
-Useful for any kind of windowing/popover/modals/tooltip application.
 - [react-portal](https://github.com/tajo/react-portal) - React component for transportation of modals, lightboxes, loading bars... to document.body.

 ### Test User Behavior